ElianCordoba/softwareontheroad/src/content/react-hooks.md

   - The `useContext` use it in conjunction with React Context API.
 When the React Context provider updates, this hook will trigger render with the latest context value.

-### Advance react hooks
+### Advance React hooks

-  These are the most important of the other built-in react hooks that comes with the library.
+  These are the most important of the other built-in React hooks that come with the library.

   - The `useReducer` is an alternative to `useState`, you should use it when you have complex state logic, if you’re familiar with Redux you will like it.